New Grading Model Overview- Updated

 End-of-section reflection

-This is not graded on its own — but having it open and ready is part of your preparation score.
+Having it open and ready is part of your preparation score.
 Use it to plan what to present to your teacher.

 [scale]